Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 You should initially stick to 2-4 circuits and progress to more when you adapt and become more experienced.

-If you are a beginner, start with two circuits, and if you are an advanced lifter, you may start at 3 or 4 circuits.
+If you are a beginner, start with two circuits, and if you are an advanced lifter, you may start with 3 or 4 circuits.

 The number of circuits is important since they are responsible for burning more energy, meaning you will achieve the caloric deficit easier.